Rage Against the Machine Look Back on 20 Years of ‘Killing in the Name’

 The loudest protest song of all time confounded record labels, toppled 'X-Factor,' and got the State Department sued.
 Fuck you, it won't do what you tell it.

-What was the reaction like when you played “Killing in the Name”?
+What do you remember about writing “Killing in the Name”?

 Tom Morello: I was giving a guitar lesson about drop-D tuning.
 And in the midst of demonstrating that tuning, a couple of the riffs from “Killing in the Name” occurred.
 They sort of spontaneously combusted on my fingers.
 I had my little RadioShack $20 recording device, so I stopped the lesson and just recorded those and brought it into rehearsal.
 Timmy C. contributed that kind of off-kilter riff at the beginning, and Brad, that beat, and there are Zack’s fiery lyrics.
 We had written five or six songs right away, and it was the first song of the second batch of songs that we wrote.